StephaneSavanah/StephaneSavanah/README.md

 📂 Pinned Repositories (Work in Progress)

-•	🏗 Bonded – AI-powered decentralized storage on ICP.
+•	🏗 Bonded – "Relationship Passport" - AI and Blockchain powered Proof-of-Relationship for immigrant visa applications and more.

 •	📜 Tech Strategy Notes – Insights on scaling AI and blockchain projects.